OpenFusionProject/OpenFusion/README.md

 If you change `loginInfo.php` or `assetInfo.php`, make sure not to put any newline characters (or any other whitespace) at the end of the file(s).
 Some modern IDEs/text editors do this automatically.
 If all else fails, use Notepad.

-## Compiling

-OpenFusion can be compiled from source using the included makefile.
-A detailed compilation guide is available for Windows users [in the wiki](https://github.com/OpenFusionProject/OpenFusion/wiki/Compilation-on-Windows).
-Otherwise, to compile it for the current platform you're on, just run `make` with the correct build tools installed (currently make and clang).

 ## "Gameplay"

 Notice the quotes.
 This is not a full-fledged game that can be played.